 Other pastors have a less systematic approach to premarital counseling.
 They might use something they put together themselves or a mishmash of resources which might be effective or which, to the contrary, might leave much to be desired.
 Additionally, some churches provide only a few quick meetings before booking the wedding, and they mostly cover things pertaining to the wedding itself rather than delving into the couple’s relationship with God and with each other.

-But as one pastor said in his endorsement of our premarital book, No pastor wants to see marriages he performed struggle or end in divorce.”
+But as one pastor said in his endorsement of our premarital workbook, No pastor wants to see marriages he performed struggle or end in divorce.”
 We all hope pastors, mentors, and marriage counselors put great effort and care into preparing couples for a God-honoring, lifelong marriage.
 However, more than one pastor has told me that they don’t like to do counseling—it’s just not their strong point.
 Their passion and calling is preaching the Word, This sentiment is probably common to many pastors.
 And for other pastors, it’s simply not practical.
 Effective counseling takes time, and that’s a precious commodity for pastors who are already spread too thin.

 Pastors must budget their time in a way that will make the best use of their skills.
 Therefore, whether it is because they don’t have the time or don’t have the inclination to counsel, these pastors, then, must have people in place who are gifted and effective in counseling.
 In-depth premarital counseling, done by those who have the gift and calling, is an important service to the body of Christ, because inadequate premarital counseling must certainly factor into the large numbers of failed marriages within the church.